openvswitch/ovs/README.md

 * Transactional configuration database with C and Python bindings
 * High-performance forwarding using a Linux kernel module

-The included Linux kernel module supports Linux 2.6.32 and up, with testing focused on 2.6.32 with Centos and Xen patches.
-Open vSwitch also has special support for Citrix XenServer and Red Hat Enterprise Linux hosts.
+The included Linux kernel module supports Linux 3.10 and up.

 Open vSwitch can also operate, at a cost in performance, entirely in userspace, without assistance from a kernel module.
 This userspace